NSO Birth Certificate: Is It Still Valid in 2023?

 Maybe yours is tucked in a box or filed for safekeeping.
 The odds are that you have one: a birth certificate issued by NSO (before becoming PSA).

-PSA already clarified in a press statement that the birth certificate issued by the National Statistics Office (NSO) — prior to the merge — has no expiration and is still a valid document.
+PSA already clarified in a press statement that the birth certificate issued by the National Statistics Office (NSO) — before the merge — has no expiration and is still a valid document.
 It is the same birth certificate issued currently by the PSA.
 The only difference between PSA and NSO-issued birth certificates is the logo.

 PSA also made it clear that even when they changed some features of the security paper (SECPA) — color, font, etc. — to prevent counterfeit documents, it does not mean that the previously issued copies using the “old SECPA” are no longer valid.
 The facts of birth contained in the “old SECPA” are still the same and do not expire unless there have been authorized annotations.